Blogs

 5) Inadequate Resilience and Planning Exacerbate Outage Consequences

 Enterprises often assume cloud service providers will handle resilience, but this is a dangerous fallacy.
+Proper management and monitoring of cloud instances are also essential to ensure high availability, performance, and disaster recovery.

 - Many companies “lift and shift” workloads without engineering for failure. lacking redundancy, multicloud coverage, or chaos-testing practices.